StarpTech/fay/README.md

 ## Scalability

 Fay will open as many pages as possible depending on the available host resources.
 You can control the maximum active pages by the environment variable `FAY_MAX_ACTIVE_PAGES=20`.
 As a general thumb you can calculate in the following way.
 The chrome instance takes around `~45MB`.
 Every additional page `~15MB`.
 In case of the limit is reached the server will respond with the status code `429`.
-The client is reponsible to implement a backoff strategy.
+The client is responsible to implement a backoff strategy.

 In a simple test we could serve up to 20 virtual users over a time window of 5min with an average request duration of ~1s and ~13 req/s.
 We were even capable to serve up to 100 virtual users over a time window of 5min without any error with an average request duration of ~4.25s and ~11 req/s.
 For more informations check the [load-test](./loadtesting/README.md).